gasolin/foxbox/README.md

     $ git clone https://github.com/gasolin/foxbox.git
     $ cd foxbox

+Note: if your virtualbox did not run correctly with the following message:

+    The guest machine entered an invalid state while waiting for it to boot.

-Note: if your virtualbox did not run correctly, you may need to modify your BIOS to enable VT-x/hardware virtualization features on your motherboard.
+You may need to modify your BIOS to enable VT-x/hardware virtualization features on your motherboard.

 ### In Ubuntu 12.04